matthew-brett/barts-setup/barts_setup.md

 With that setup, all camera, video and internet traffic for the IPAD, MACBOOK and IPHONE 8 goes via wired connections.
-In practice the IPHONE 12 connection via Wifi is fairly stable in this situation, especially so, because you have taken away most of the Wifi network load with the wired connections.
-You should see few dropped packets or freezing in the IPHONE 12 input, from the IPAD Switcher Studio interface.
+In practice the IPHONE 12 connection via Wifi is fairly stable in this situation, because you have taken away most of the Wifi network load with the wired connections.
+You may see a few dropped packets or freezing in the IPHONE 12 input, from the IPAD Switcher Studio interface.

 In what follows, we distinguish steps for the two options: WIFI, and WIRED.